nst/STHTTPRequest/README.md

 -   easy to get response status, headers and encoding
 -   supports HTTP and proxy authentication

+##### Usable in unit tests

+You can fill a queue with fake responses to be consumed by requests started from unit tests.

 ##### Typical usage

     STHTTPRequest *r = [STHTTPRequest requestWithURLString:@"http://google.com"];